US STOCKS-Wall St finishes higher in afternoon rally as oil gains

 NYSE advancing issues outnumbered decliners 2,074 to 1,000, for a 2.07-to-1 ratio; on the Nasdaq, 1,823 issues rose and 893 fell for a 2.04-to-1 ratio favoring advancers.

 The S&P 500 posted 16 new 52-week highs and 26 lows; the Nasdaq Composite recorded 37 new highs and 101 lows.
-(Additional reporting by Rodrigo Campos; Editing by Nick Zieminski and Phil Berlowitz)
+(Additional reporting by Rodrigo Campos; Editing by Nick Zieminski)

 * Ontex, Rubis jump after results (Recasts, adds quotes and detail, updates prices)